A Survey on Transformer Compression: Architecture Preserved Compression

 \subsubsection{KD for Transformer-Based Large Language Models}

-\textbf{Logits-based KD.} Tang~\etal~\cite{tang2019distilling} employed knowledge distillation to compress BERT\cite{devlin2018bert}, a large language model, into a much lighter bidirectional long short-term memory network (BiLSTM)~\cite{hochreiter1997long} for natural language processing (NLP) tasks.
-The distillation process aimed to minimize the mean squared error (MSE) loss between the student's logits and the teacher's logits.
-Following distillation, the shallow BiLSTM-based model achieved comparable results to ELMo\cite{peters1802deep}, but with approximately 100$\times$ fewer parameters and a 15$\times$ faster inference speed.
-Similarly, DistillBERT~\cite{sanh2019distilbert} initialized the shallower student with teacher’s parameters, and minimized the soft target probabilities between the teacher and the student, also known as word-level KD.
-SeqKD~\cite{kim2016sequence} fine-tuned the student model on the sequence-level teacher-generated data.
-MixKD~\cite{liang2020mixkd} extended the idea of encouraging the student to mimic the teacher's logits to the linear interpolation of example pairs~\cite{zhang2017mixup}.
+\textbf{Logits-based KD.} Tang~\etal~\cite{tang2019distilling} employs knowledge distillation to compress BERT\cite{devlin2018bert}, a large language model, into a much lighter bidirectional long short-term memory network (BiLSTM)~\cite{hochreiter1997long} for natural language processing (NLP) tasks.
+The distillation process aims to minimize the mean squared error (MSE) loss between the student's logits and the teacher's logits.
+Following distillation, the shallow BiLSTM-based model achieves comparable results to ELMo\cite{peters1802deep}, but with approximately 99\% fewer parameters and a 15$\times$ faster inference speed.
+Similarly, DistillBERT~\cite{sanh2019distilbert} initializes the shallower student with teacher’s parameters, and minimized the soft target probabilities between the teacher and the student, also known as word-level KD.
+SeqKD~\cite{kim2016sequence} fine-tunes the student model on the sequence-level teacher-generated data.
+MixKD~\cite{liang2020mixkd} extends the idea of encouraging the student to mimic the teacher's logits to the linear interpolation of example pairs~\cite{zhang2017mixup}.
 Theoretical analysis has shown that, under reasonable conditions, MixKD can effectively reduce the gap between generalization error and empirical error.
-Turc~\etal~\cite{turc2019well} demonstrated the ongoing significance of pre-training, even when employing smaller architectures.
-They introduced a methodology called Pre-trained Distillation (PD), which begins with pre-trained compact student models.
+Turc~\etal~\cite{turc2019well} demonstrates the ongoing significance of pre-training, even when employing smaller architectures.
+They introduce a methodology called Pre-trained Distillation (PD), which begins with pre-trained compact student models.
 Subsequently, it explores the transfer of task knowledge from large fine-tuned models using conventional logits-based KD.
-In contrast, MINILLM~\cite{gu2023knowledge} highlighted a limitation of conventional logits-based KD that minimize forward Kullback-Leibler divergence (KLD) in free-run generation.
-They found that such approaches can lead the student model to overestimate the low-probability regions of the teacher's distribution.
-To address this issue, MINILLM proposed replacing the forward KLD objective (as shown in Eq.~\ref{eq:KLD}) with reverse KLD, \ie, $reverse~\mathrm{KLD}:=KL(p^{\bf s}||p^{\bf t})$, which is better suited for knowledge distillation on generative language models.
-GKD~\cite{agarwal2023gkd} identified a challenge in distilling knowledge into auto-regressive student models, which is the train-test distribution mismatch.
+In contrast, MINILLM~\cite{gu2023knowledge} highlights a limitation of conventional logits-based KD that minimize forward Kullback-Leibler divergence (KLD) in free-run generation.
+They find that such approaches can lead the student model to overestimate the low-probability regions of the teacher's distribution.
+To address this issue, MINILLM proposes replacing the forward KLD objective (as shown in Eq.~\ref{eq:KLD}) with reverse KLD, \ie, $reverse~\mathrm{KLD}:=KL(p^{\bf s}||p^{\bf t})$, which is better suited for knowledge distillation on generative large language models (LLMs).
+GKD~\cite{agarwal2023gkd} identifies a challenge in distilling knowledge into auto-regressive student models, which is the train-test distribution mismatch.
 Specifically, partial sequences encountered by the student during generation phase can be significantly different from the ones observed during the training phase.
-To address this issue, GKD trained the student on its self-generated output sequences by leveraging feedback (logits) from the teacher on such sequences.
-It also facilitated the integration of distillation with RL fine-tuning of language models.
-Huang~\etal~\cite{huang2022context} further combined the hint-based KD with multitask in-context learning.
+To address this issue, GKD trains the student on its self-generated output sequences by leveraging feedback (logits) from the teacher on such sequences.
+It also facilitates the integration of distillation with RL fine-tuning of LLMs.
+Huang~\etal~\cite{huang2022context} further combines the hint-based KD with multitask in-context learning.